nnworks/ansible/readme.md

 ```

 ## CA certificates
-If other than standard CA certificates need to be installed, put them (in crt format with extention .crt) in the **certs** folder in the inventories/[develop|...|production] directory.
+If other than standard CA certificates need to be installed on the remote hosts, put them (in crt format with extention .crt) in the **resources/[develop|...|production]/cacerts** directory.

 # Playbooks